Is it realistic to expect people not to hook up during the pandemic?

 One of the most important components of harm reduction in relation to sex under COVID-19 is communication.
 People have to open up a dialogue about the number of partners they have, as well as other risk factors, such as their exposure at work.

 For this to work, though, it’s important that we steer clear of stigmatizing or policing people, which might force people to hide the truth.
 We made that mistake when it came to dealing with HIV-AIDS.
-It’s important we avoid making it again.
+It’s important we avoid making it again, which is why the recent news that authorities in the United Kingdom have criminalized the act of sex with anyone outside of your household is disturbing news.

 To avoid it, clear language, frank discussions and moving away from black and white assessments of risk are key.
 The Toronto Public Health guidance fails on at least one front here.